 The Roy family has a long history of horse breeding and animal husbandry.
 George Roy owned a Percheron Stallion that he leased out to breed across the state of Nebraska and parts of Wyoming.
-Truly a connoisseur of the times.
-Lawrence was Georges son who then started a grade A dairy and was the inspiration for Donald to makes his own mark.
+Georges's son, Lawrence Roy started a grade A dairy and was the inspiration for Donald to make his own mark with his family.

 The ranch is located on the outskirts of Scotia and they take great pride in their work.
-Donald started working in the 90s for Hooker Bros, while Dena worked as a cosmetologist.
-In 1997 Donald started his own construction business, known as Ironhorse Construction.
+Donald started working in the 90’s for Hooker Bros, while Dena worked as a cosmetologist.
+In 1997, Donald started his own construction business, known as Ironhorse Construction.
 They also started their own commercial and registered herd of black Angus cattle during this time.
-As the years progressed they became large pillars in the community serving on the school board, village boards, as well as the fire and rescue squads.
-In 2012 they started to build their AQHA registered herd of broodmares.
+As the years progressed, they became large pillars in the community serving on the school board, village board, as well as the fire and rescue squads.
+In 2012, they started to build their AQHA registered herd of broodmares.
 This was in memory of Lawrence Roy who had a great love for the equine species.
-They have many different bloodlines going towards, cutting, reining, and roping.
-Check out our stock as they go back to Peppy San Badger, Hollywood Heat, Zan Par Bar and Topsail Whiz.
+They have many different bloodlines for cutting, reining, and roping.
+Check out our stock as they go back to Peppy San Badger, High Brow Cat, Zan Par Bar, and Topsail Whiz.